-Rockfall hazards have been generally quantified using two (2D) and three (3D) dimensional rockfall simulations based on in situ rockfall experiments.
-Traditionally, 2D analyses were used successfully for rock slopes by many researchers (Pfeiffer et al., 1989; Azzoni et al., 1995; Stevens, 1998).
+Rockfall hazards have been generally quantified using two (2D)- and three (3D)-dimensional rockfall simulations based on in situ rockfall experiments.
+Traditionally, 2D analyses were used successfully for rock slopes by many researchers (Pfeiffer 1989; Azzoni

+Geoinventions Consulting Services Pty Ltd, 88 Brandl Street, Brisbane, QLD 4113, Australia et al. 1995; Stevens 1998).
 However, this approach works well only in cases where the computed sections are a representative of the rockfall trajectories.
 This is due to the actual path of rockfall being varied depending on the shape of the falling body and topography of slopes.